dustinpfister/blog_posts/_posts/linux-espeak.md

 ## 5 - Conclusion

-The espeak command can eb fun to just play around with.
+The espeak command can eb fun to just play around with, however of course if goes without saying that it can serve some practical use cases as well.
+Espeak can be used as a way to read a lengthly text to me so that I do not have to take time time to read it for example.